Jazz-Man/gutenberg/packages/private-apis/README.md

 The function will throw an error if the following conditions are not met:

 1. The first argument must exactly match the required consent string: `'I know using unstable features means my theme or plugin will inevitably break in the next version of WordPress.'`.
-2. The second argument must be a known `@wordpress` package that hasn't yet opted into `@wordpress/private-apis`
+2. The second argument must be a known `@gutenberg` package that hasn't yet opted into `@gutenberg/private-apis`

 Once the opt-in is complete, the obtained `lock()` and `unlock()` utilities enable hiding `__experimental` APIs from the naked eye: